bright/new-www/content/blog/point-of-sale-software-development-2024-guide-for-pos-system-vendors.md

 ### The continuous rise of QR code ordering as a response to restaurant staff shortages

-While it can't entirely replace waitstaff, QR code ordering supports busy staff by allowing customers to place orders and pay directly, which reduces wait times.
+QR code ordering supports busy staff by allowing customers to place orders and pay directly, which reduces wait times.

-Although QR codes shouldn’t replace staff initially - clients should still be able to discuss the order with waitstaff, using QR codes for payment can alleviate pressure on staff during peak hours, improving overall efficiency and customer satisfaction.
+Although **QR codes shouldn’t replace staff initially** - clients should still be able to discuss the order with waitstaff, **using QR codes for payment can alleviate pressure on staff during peak hours**, improving overall efficiency and customer experience.

 ### Transiting from paper kitchen receipts to Kitchen Display Systems (KDS)